memoryhonest/nCovMemory-en/docs/2020-02-01/donations_stuck_here.md

 # On site \| Hubei and Wuhan Red Cross Society, Donations Stuck Here?

-Translated from *Life Week*, February 1st
+Translated from *Sanlian Lifeweek*, February 1st

 The flow of donations from home and abroad to Wuhan is endless.
 However, the major hospitals are still dangerously running out of supplies.
 Red